 Do I need a permit for that?

-If you have to ask, the answer’s probably yes.
-Permits are a beneficial double-check to make sure all work is up to code and to protect you from potential penalties.
+If you have to ask, the answer is probably yes.
+Permits are useful to make sure that all work is up to code and to protect you from potential penalties.

 How much will my project cost?

 As a full custom builder, our projects are so diverse that we have to get to know you, your style, your dreams, and your expectations.

 We will then work on creating a detailed cost estimate based on your preferences and budget.